pointnetwork/pointnetwork.github.io/website/docs/learn/l2-payments.md

 ---
-id: learn-architecture
+id: learn-l2-payments
-title: Architecture
+title: L2 Payments
-sidebar_label: Architecture
+sidebar_label: L2 Payments
-slug: ../learn-architecture
+slug: ../learn-l2-payments
 ---

 Welcome to the Point Network Wiki!
 This central source of truth contains guides for interacting with the